The Correct Rotation in the Back swing and How to Stop/Correct the Shank

 The pictures are up.
 Please visit our website at www.swinglikemoe.com and click on the ETIP tab to the left of the home page.
 Then scroll to Aug’ 04 Etip – Curing the Shank.
 Click on CHANGE ALBUM.

-Picture #1 (Todd set up over a 6 iron) The reason you shank the ball is because you have lost your space between you and the ball.
+Picture #1 (Todd set up over a 6 iron) The reason you shank the ball is that you have lost your space between you and the ball.
 From a Club Mechanics (club movement) standpoint, your hands and arms have lost the room to swing the club between you and the ball.
 You can see that you establish this spacing at address.

 Picture #2 (Split screen 2 pictures of rotation vs. non-rotation) The reason you lose this space is due to swinging the club too flat in the backswing because of arm rotation.